department-of-veterans-affairs/vets-website/content/pages/education/index.md

 <div class="va-introtext">

-We offer Veterans, Servicemembers, and their families education benefits like tuition, help finding the right school or training program, and career counseling.
+We offer Veterans, Servicemembers, and their families education benefits like help paying tuition, help finding the right school or training program, and career counseling.
 Explore your benefit options.

 </div>